All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What's the maximum number of peptides I should stack?

-Most providers recommend no more than 2-3 peptides at a time for routine health optimization.
+Most providers recommend no more than 2-3 peptides at a time for routine health improvement.
 Complex clinical situations may sometimes warrant more, but this should be carefully managed by an experienced provider.
 Complexity increases risk.

 Can peptide stacking cause organ damage?